mxashlynn/Parquet/Documentation/Parquet_API.md

  State class.

  However, at design time even definitions need to be changeable.
-To support this easily while still preserving the fixedness of Model and company during play, [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit') and its subtypes provide interfaces that may be used to safely make changes to the properties of their corresponding models.
+To support this easily while still preserving the fixedness of Model and company during play, [IMutableModel](#T-ParquetClassLibrary-EditorSupport-IMutableModel 'ParquetClassLibrary.EditorSupport.IMutableModel') and its subtypes provide interfaces that may be used to safely make changes to the properties of their corresponding models.

- By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use their [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit') interface.
+ By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use their [IMutableModel](#T-ParquetClassLibrary-EditorSupport-IMutableModel 'ParquetClassLibrary.EditorSupport.IMutableModel') interface.
  IModelEdit is for use only by external types (such as those in a design-time tool) that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-EditorSupport-IModelEdit-Comment'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IMutableModel-Comment'></a>
 ### Comment `property`

 ##### Summary